semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 #### The basic queries

-I want to introduce you some of the basic queries, available on Elasticsearch.
+I want to introduce you some of the **basic queries**, available on Elasticsearch.
 There is a bunch of query types that can be performed.
 The ones we are going to review right now are the simplest ones.
 In the next article, I will talk about more complicated queries (such as compound queries, geo-localisation, ...).

 But let's focus on the full-text basic queries for now.

 ##### The Term and Terms queries

 The two first queries I want to talk about are the *Term* and *Terms* queries.
-The first one, the *Term* query is simply searching for a single term on the cluster, for a specific field.
-The second one, the *Terms* query - as you might have guessed - stands to search for one or several terms, for a specific field.
+The first one, the *Term* query is **simply searching for a single term on the cluster, for a specific field.** The second one, the *Terms* query - as you might have guessed - stands to **search for one or several terms, for a specific field.**

 **The Term query**